tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 #### General questions
- - what do the masks look like? how are they attached
+ - what do the masks look like? how are d attached
 - Establish protection for the heros
 	- vission?
 Arcadia wants the players to kill the
 	- The locals see them as an extension of arcadias will, as though a security camera is walking through the door, treat them with guest friendship